awsdocs/amazon-cloudfront-developer-guide/doc_source/AccessLogs.md

    + `RefreshHit` – The server found the object in the cache but the object had expired, so the server contacted the origin to verify that the cache had the latest version of the object\.
    + `Miss` – The request could not be satisfied by an object in the cache, so the server forwarded the request to the origin server and returned the result to the viewer\.
    + `LimitExceeded` – The request was denied because a CloudFront quota \(formerly referred to as a limit\) was exceeded\.
-   + `CapacityExceeded` – The server returned a 503 error because it didn’t have enough capacity at the time of the request to serve the object\.
+   + `CapacityExceeded` – The server returned a 503 error because it didn't have enough capacity at the time of the request to serve the object\.
    + `Error` – Typically, this means the request resulted in a client error \(the value of the `sc-status` field is in the `4xx` range\) or a server error \(the value of the `sc-status` field is in the `5xx` range\)\.

      If the value of the `x-edge-result-type` field is `Error` and the value of this field is not `Error`, the client disconnected before finishing the download\.